-Definition: The risk that the company will be unable to meet its commitments as and when they fall due without incurring substantial costs in the form of expensive refinancing or the need for premature realisation of assets.
+The risk that the company will be unable to meet its commitments as and when they fall due without incurring substantial costs in the form of expensive refinancing or the need for premature realisation of assets.
 In the worst case, liquidity risk is the risk that the company will be unable to refinance itself sufficiently in order to meet commitments as and when they call due.

 The company's liquidity and refinancing risk must lie within a moderate risk level.
 EBK has a dedicated strategy for financing and liquidity risk, including defined risk parameters as well as contingency and recovery measures should a shortage of liquidity arise.
 EBK finances lending primarily through the issue of covered bonds.
 Through its opportunity to make such issues, the company achieves lower borrowing costs than its owner banks.
 The company will also raise ordinary senior unsecured bonds in order to cover overcollateralisation requirements, and tier 1 perpetual bonds and subordinated loans to cover requirements for other tier 1 and subordinated loan capital.
 EBK has established an international borrowing programme for issuing covered bonds.
 This Euro Medium Term Covered Note (EMTCN) programme was signed and approved by the UK Listing Authority for the first time on 10 August 2007.
 Bonds are issued under the EMTCN programme to both Norwegian and international investors.
-The programme is revised at least once a year.
+The programme is revised at least once a year and listed on Euronext in Dublin.

-The company has established overarching goals and specified parameters for liquidity management to keep financing and liquidity risk satisfactorily low, and to comply with section 11, sub-section 12 of the Act on Financial Institutions, chapter 11 of the regulations for financial institutions issuing covered bonds, and the regulations on sound liquidity management.
+The company has established overarching goals and specified parameters for liquidity management to keep financing and liquidity risk satisfactorily low, and to comply with section 11, sub-section 12 of the Act on Financial Institutions, chapter 11 of the regulations for financial institutions issuing covered bonds, and the CRR/CRD IV regulations.

-EBK had a good liquidity position at 31 December 2018, with total liquid assets of about NOK 14.1 billion exclusive of collateral received.
-The company issued bonds and certificates amounting to NOK 16.6 billion in bonds during 2018, comprising NOK 15.5 million in covered bonds, NOK 750 million in tier 1 perpetual bonds and NOK 325 million in subordinated loans.
-About 71 per cent of the issues during 2018 were in Norwegian kroner and 29 per cent in euros.
-Availability of funding was good during 2018.
-The company complied at 31 December 2018 with all risk exposure parameters for funding and liquidity management.
+EBK had a good liquidity position at 31 December 2019, with total liquid assets of about NOK 10.4 billion exclusive of collateral received.
+The company issued bonds and certificates amounting to NOK 14.3 billion in bonds during 2019, comprising NOK 12.8 million in covered bonds, NOK 1.2 billion in tier 1 perpetual bonds and NOK 250 million in subordinated loans.
+About 61 per cent of the issues during 2019 were in Norwegian kroner and 39 per cent in euros.
+Availability of funding was good during 2019.
+The company complied at 31 December 2019 with all risk exposure parameters for funding and liquidity management.

-Figure 7 Redemption profile of the company's debt financing at 31 December 2018 (amounts in NOK million)
+Figure 7 Redemption profile of the company's debt financing at 31 December 2019 (amounts in NOK million)

-Investor interest in subscribing to the company's covered bonds was high in 2018, and the company also achieved good terms for its borrowing during the year.
+Investor interest in subscribing to the company's covered bonds was high in 2019, and the company also achieved good terms for its borrowing during the year.
 In addition to contingency facilities, the company has a 12-month soft bullet structure on its covered bonds, which confers the right to postpone maturity by up to one year residual time.